The 2018 developer festival will be held from May 8 – 10 at Shoreline Amphitheatre in Mountain View, California.

 - Verify your photo ID.
 We’re OK with government-issued licenses, passports, and other forms of identification.
 If you don’t have proper identification, you won’t be able to receive a badge and won’t be admitted into the conference.
 The name on your ID needs to be an exact match of your registration profile.
 If you’re an Academic attendee, please remember to bring proof of eligibility.

 Please note, you may not share, give, or otherwise provide your badge to anyone.
 Google I/O badges aren’t replaceable, so don't lose yours or you won’t be readmitted to the conference.
-You must wear your Google I/O badge to gain admission to Google I/O, including the sessions, developer sandbox, and after hours.
+You must wear your Google I/O badge to gain admission to Google I/O, including the Sessions, Sandboxes, and After Hours.
 If requested by security, please display or provide additional identification.
 Google I/O badges may include your name, company or organization (if provided), and photo.

 Google I/O is an outdoor developer event, so please be comfortable and casual.
 There is no enforced dress code.
 The Bay Area can get very hot during the day and chilly in the evenings, so take this into consideration when planning your attire.

 Google strives to make events open and accessible to everyone, regardless of disability or special needs.
 Participants with disabilities and/or special needs should provide details in the registration form and/or by emailing us at firstname.lastname@example.org.
-This information will be kept private and will be distributed only to the individuals who need to know it to complete your accommodation request.
+This information will be kept private and will be distributed only to the individuals who need to know it to accommodate your request.
 Otherwise, please approach the Help Desk at Google I/O if you need assistance or have questions about accessibility during the event.

-We’ll provide live real-time transcription (CART) for the keynotes and some of our sessions.
+We’ll provide live real-time transcription (CART) for the Keynotes and Sessions.
 Caption text displayed on a large screen at the front of the room will be accessible to all attendees.
 We’ll also use the text to provide captions for our livestream and post-event recordings.